On this page

 New Zealand Epidemiology

 Mpox (monkeypox) is a zoonotic virus (animal-to-human transmission) endemic in parts of Central and West Africa.
-It is caused by the mpox virus which belongs to the orthopoxvirus genus of the Poxviridae family. mpox can be transmitted human-to-human by close contact with skin lesions, body fluids, respiratory droplets, and contaminated materials.
+It is caused by the mpox virus which belongs to the orthopoxvirus genus of the Poxviridae family.
+Mpox can be transmitted human-to-human by close contact with skin lesions, body fluids, respiratory droplets, and contaminated materials.
 There is emerging evidence around presence in semen, but uncertainty about this as a form of transmission.

 There are two clades of mpox, Clades I and II.
 The case fatality ratio for the Clade II has been documented to be around 1%, whereas for Clade I, it may be as high as 10%.